TAP-lab/taplab-nix-config/README.md

-## TODO
+## TODO / Current Progress
 Things I need to do before this is fully ready.
 In no particular order

 - Set up a proper user account with a secure password.
 - Set up Microsoft Edge with automatic login to the taplab account.
-- Set up a local binary cache for faster installs/updates.
+- ~~Set up a local binary cache for faster installs/updates.~~  Managed to set up a good local demo, working version is in the [`cache-stable`](https://github.com/clamlum2/taplab-nix-config/tree/cache-stable) branch.
+Not gonna bother to make a cache server config as most of it is best done manually.
+Also added a shell alias to easily copy all of the new packages to the server on an update, requires a bit of manual work due to needing the server credentials but is required for security.
 - Comprehensive testing across all laptops and apps to ensure everything works as expected.
 - Potentially host this on a local git server for easier access.
 - Set up wifi out of the box on the installed system.